Have you been injured in an accident?

 Although some research suggests commercial drivers tend to be safer than the average driver, the consequences can still be severe even when truck drivers are not at fault or are not completely at fault for collisions.
 Recent statistics have shown that truck-related fatalities have increased.
 It is little wonder that studies on driver attitudes find that the mere presence of a commercial truck on the road prompts other drivers to think they are more likely to be in danger while driving.

 If you or a loved one has been seriously injured in a truck accident, you may be eligible to receive accident benefits and/or other compensation you deserve.
 Truck accident cases can be very challenging and complex.
-Consulting a knowledgeable and skilled motor vehicle accident lawyer with extensive experience in handling these claims can be in your best interest as you seek the funds you deserve for your injuries and other losses.
+Consulting a knowledgeable and skilled commercial truck accident lawyer with extensive experience in handling these claims can be in your best interest as you seek the funds you deserve for your injuries and other losses.

-Common truck accidents.
+Common truck accidents

-Types of truck accidents.
+Types of truck accidents

 From big rigs to smaller commercial trucks, accidents involving these commercial vehicles can occur in a variety of ways.
 Among the more common types of accident are: